Košutnjak: Arboretum

 New building of the Faculty of forestry was built in 1956, right above Careva Ćuprija, where the northwest section of the vast wood of Košutnjak begins at an altitude of 110–125 meters.
 Professors and students began developing a dendrology collection in 1957, which grew into the Arboretum of the Faculty of Forestry, a specific botanical garden which was protected by the state in July 2011 as the natural monument.
 It is used as an open-air classroom, for the practical studies of the students but also by the scientist for their work.
 The arboretum has its nursery garden and the greenhouse.
-On 6.7 hecaters, the arboretum holds 2,000 individual specimen of 300 trees and shrubs.
+On 6.7 hectares, the arboretum holds 2,000 individual specimen of 300 trees and shrubs.
 They include 218 deciduous and 24 conifer species, out of which 80 are ornamental, and 40 species of the perennial plants.
 There are 77 domestic and 146 foreign species, including: narrow-leafed ash, Balkan maple, Balkan forsythia, laburnum, giant sequoia, cedar, cherry laurel (new variety developed in arboretum), Himalayan pine and the oldest metasequoia in Belgrade.